Mayo-Clinic-RadOnc-Foundation-Models/Radiology-NLI/README.md

 ## Dataset Download
 See [data](data/).
 Also, you can download on [Google Drive](https://drive.google.com/drive/folders/1ffmw49aUn1Ie2h7SV3yKeMzU_yM1McNN?usp=sharing).
+[rouge_02](data/rouge_02/) has been filtered to exclude pairs with low lexical overlap between the question and context sentence, using a ROUGE threshold of 0.2.

 ## Models' Responses
 The models' responses are available at [results](results/).
     - 0e: zero-shot.
     - 0ecot: zero-shot with CoT.
     - 10e: few-shot (10 shots).
     - 10ecot: few-shot (10 shots) with CoT.

 ## References
 If you find this work or code useful, please cite: